 - Reboot after install if required

-- After selecting the reboot options, navigate to the Patching Schedule section.
+After selecting the reboot options, navigate to the Add Maintenance Period section.

 OFFto escalate maintenance alerts that do not auto-resolve after the patch maintenance duration.

 To view the Escalate maintenance alerts when period ends column displaying Yes or No according to the selection, go to Infrastructure > Maintenance.

 Select schedule duration: After enabling the maintenance period, select the duration.

 - Click +Add Users.

 - From the Users screen, select the users.

 The selected users receive an email notification after completing the patch configuration job.

 The patch configuration is displayed in the configured list.
 Click Run Now to install the approved patches as per requirement.